The 10 Worst Neighborhoods In Vancouver For 2022

 Then, we ranked each neighborhood in Vancouver, Washington for each of these criteria from worst to best.

-Read on below to learn more about these terrible places around Vancouver to live.
-Or skip to the end to see the list of all 61 neighborhoods ranked from worst to best.
+Skip to the end to see the list of all 60 neighborhoods ranked from worst to best.

 Summary: The Worst Neighborhoods Around Vancouver

-Well there you have it -- the worst of the neighborhoods in Vancouver with Fruit Valley landing at the bottom of the pack.
+Well, there you have it — the worst of the neighborhoods in Vancouver with Ogden landing at the bottom of the pack.

 We ranked the neighborhoods from worst to best in the chart below.